Despite constantly popping up in conversation over the last year or so, the “new normal” still hasn’t normalized, has it?

 Let’s look at each of these trends individually and how they interact with each other as well.

 It’s not anyone’s imagination.

 “The Great Resignation” is very real and no single industry has escaped its effects, including law firms.

-Earlier this year, Reuters reported that there was a staggering 150% increase in job openings at law firms compared to the start of the pandemic.
+In 2021, Reuters reported that there was a staggering 150% increase in job openings at law firms compared to the start of the pandemic.
 This has forced firms’ hands, causing a cascading effect of having to turn away clients, offer expensively enticing compensation packages, or even relax certain hiring standards they once had.